Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-Downstream of the magnet, the beam passed through a series of large apertures which served to reduce backgrounds from neutrons scattering in the room before encountering the instrument's neutron detector.
+Downstream of the magnet, the beam passed through a series of large apertures which reduce backgrounds from neutrons scattering in the room before encountering the instrument's neutron detector.
 The $^{3}$He gas-filled proportional-mode neutron detector resides within a movable shielded box.
 The detection efficiency is close to 90\%, slightly varying with the neutron wavelength.
 Each neutron count is recorded as an event containing time of flight to, and pixel position of, the detection event.

-We report here on measurements taken during a first allocation of beam time in July 2019 with the SNS operating at a proton power of 1.05\,MW, devoted solely to characterizing the neutron beam, and a second beam allocation in August 2019 with the SNS operating at full 1.4\,MW power, which included further characterizations and a search for the $n\rightarrow n'$ effect.
-The $n\rightarrow n'$ dataset consisted of a sequence of 1\,hr measurements at different magnetic field values for a total of $\sim$10 hours of beam time.

-The neutron intensity was calibrated relative to the proton charge per frame.
-At constant SNS proton power, the measured proton charge per frame was found to be stable with a variation of about 0.7\% full width half-maximum.
+Measurements were taken during a first allocation of beam time in July 2019 with the SNS operating at a proton power of 1.05\,MW, devoted to characterizing the neutron beam, and a second beam allocation in August 2019 with the SNS operating at full 1.4\,MW power, which included further characterizations and a search for the $n\rightarrow n'$ effect.
+The neutron intensity was normalized to the proton charge per frame (i.e. proton pulse window).
+At constant SNS proton power, the measured proton charge per frame was stable with a variation of about 0.7\% full width half-maximum.
 Time periods with beam instability and frames with proton charge outside of 1\% of the mean value were rejected.
-An additional cut in the TOF spectrum excluded neutron events arriving at the time of the prompt proton flash.
+An additional cut in the TOF spectrum excluded direct fast neutron events arriving at the time of the prompt proton flash.

 The neutron beam profile and TOF spectrum as measured by the main detector was found to be consistent within statistics between the July and August datasets, except for a small offset due to repositioning of the detector.
-The magnetic field was nearly constant inside the 1\,cm inner diameter of the beam-catcher, such that the 3D beam profile and divergence inside the magnet had a small impact on the calculated conversion probability.
+The magnetic field was nearly constant inside the 1\,cm inner diameter of the beam-catcher, such that the beam extent and divergence inside the magnet had a small impact on the calculated conversion probability.